HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 {{ figure_markup(
   image="media-query-features.png",
   caption="The most popular media query features as a percent of pages.", description="Bar chart of the most popular media query features as a percent of pages.
 Desktop and mobile are generally similar unless otherwise noted.
-The most popular media query feature on mobile pages is max-width at 79%, followed by min-width at 75%, -webkit-min-device-pixel-ratio at 45% (up from desktop at 39%), orientation at 33%, max-device-width at 28%, -ms-high-contrast at 24% (up from desktop at 15%), prefers-reduced-motion at 24%, max-height and min-resolution at 22%, -webkit-transform-3d, transform-3d, and min-device-pixel-ratio all at 15%, min-height used on 14% of mobile pages but only 3% of desktop pages, -o-min-device-pixel-ratio at 8%, pointer at 5%, and finally device-width at 2%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=1998463556&format=interactive", sheets_gid="1374950017", width="600",
+The most popular media query feature on mobile pages is `max-width` at 79%, followed by `min-width` at 75%, `-webkit-min-device-pixel-ratio` at 45% (up from desktop at 39%), orientation at 33%, `max-device-width` at 28%, `-ms-high-contrast` at 24% (up from desktop at 15%), `prefers-reduced-motion` at 24%, `max-height` and `min-resolution` at 22%, `-webkit-transform-3d`, `transform-3d`, and `min-device-pixel-ratio` all at 15%, `min-height` used on 14% of mobile pages but only 3% of desktop pages, `-o-min-device-pixel-ratio` at 8%, `pointer` at 5%, and finally `device-width` at 2%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=1998463556&format=interactive", sheets_gid="1374950017", width="600",